yasirbhutta/yasirbhutta.github.io/matlab/docs/cve.md

 In this example, we define the lengths of the sides of the triangle as `a=5`, `b=6`, and `c=7`.
 Then, we use the semiperimeter formula, which is `s = (a + b + c)/2`, to calculate the semiperimeter of the triangle.
 Finally, we use Heron's formula, which is `A = sqrt(s * (s - a) * (s - b) * (s - c))`, to calculate the area of the triangle.

 The `sqrt` function is the square root function in MATLAB.
-The `fprintf` function is used to display the result, which is the area of the triangle with two decimal places.
+The `disp` function is used to display the result, which is the area of the triangle with two decimal places.

 You can adjust the values of `a`, `b`, and `c` to calculate the area of a different triangle using Heron's formula.

-###
-### Example: Finding the Roots of a Quadratic Equation
+**Example:** Finding the Roots of a Quadratic Equation

 ```matlab
 % Define the coefficients a, b, and c of the quadratic equation ax^2 + bx + c = 0